yuvalsedero/yuvalsedero/README.md

 - 👋 Hi, I’m @yuvalsedero
 - 👀 I’m interested in finding a new project
-- 🌱 I’m currently learning python fullstack
+- 🌱 I’m currently working in Unity Game Development

 <!---